Delving into stories, one haunting at a time.

 After my second child was born, I struggled with feelings of being trapped and limited in my life.
 Suddenly, there was only responsibility and the weight of my reality.
 There was no sign of the creative person I had been for most of my life, and I felt as though I had lost touch with the person I had been.
 So I started plotting a book while driving, while taking walks with my baby, and while spending hours tucked away in the house over the winter.
 I watched Mike Flanagan’s chef d’oeuvre, The Haunting of Hill House, and I created a family of women who became manifestations of me as a child, a teen, and as a lost mother.
 I published chapters of this book on Wattpad and sought feedback.
 My dad read the first draft.
 Then one day in May of 2021, I decided to share it with the world.
 This was The Bones of Our House.

 This was the first of many novels.
 My sophomore release, The Queen is Dead, was born out of a desire to tell the story of a woman who had fascinated me since first reading Macbeth in grade eleven.
 I wanted to know what would lead a person to commit regicide and to take into herself the darkness presented in the play.
 More importantly, I wanted to give Lady Macbeth, Gruoch, her voice back.
-I wanted to tell her story without apologising for it and without reducing her to the two-dimensional caricature of an evil woman the Bard left us with.
+I wanted to tell her story without apologizing for it and without reducing her to the two-dimensional caricature of an evil woman the Bard left us with.
 I researched the historical figures and learned more about 11th-century Scotland than I ever planned to.
 I am infinitely proud of this novel, and I still consider it my soul book.

 Be sure to sign up for my newsletter to be the first to hear about publishing news, special events, and more!